-Before we cover the effects of each sleep stage, it is helpful first to understand the differences between non-REM and REM sleep.
+Before we cover the effects of each sleep stage, it is helpful first to understand the differences between rapid eye movement (REM) and non-REM sleep.

 Stages 1, 2, and 3 are considered non-REM sleep because brain waves are slower, and muscles are relaxed during these stages.
 These stages are often referred to as “quiet sleep” because brain activity is slow.
 But, there are several vital functions taking place during all three non-REM stages.

 REM sleep is known as “active sleep” because brain activity increases, and rapid eye movement begins.
-Brain waves change patterns throughout each stage of sleep, but they remain slower in non-REM and faster during REM sleep.
+This is the stage of sleep where brain activity most resembles brain activity when you’re awake.

 Four Stages of Sleep

-Throughout the night, you will experience each of the four sleep stages with short moments of wakefulness as you change sleep positions.
+Throughout the night, you will experience each of the four sleep stages with short moments of wakefulness as you transition between stages or cycles.
 Below, we outline the functions of each sleep stage on how they impact the mind and body.

 NREM Stage 1

 As you drift off to sleep, you are still somewhat alert.
 During light sleep, you may be aware of your surroundings and wake up quickly to small noises or movements.
-As the mind begins to relax, it produces Alpha waves, which may cause strange, almost hallucinogenic sensations such as falling.
+As the mind begins to relax, it produces Alpha waves, sometimes called “quiet wakefulness.”
+During Stage 1, you may experience strange, almost hallucinogenic sensations such as falling.